-Taubman Centers, Inc. is embarking on a $500 million re-imagination of Beverly Center that will transform every aspect of the iconic fashion destination by the holidays of 2018, when construction is scheduled to be complete.
-Beverly Center and its tenants will be open in the meantime.
-Studio Fuksas of Rome, Italy is designing the renovation, adding a continuous ribbon of new skylights that will bathe the entire center’s elegant and contoured floor openings and curves in natural light.
-A shimmering new exterior that incorporates a perforated steel façade will beautifully capture light during all parts of the day.
-Also in the works is an eighth-level multi-concept gourmet food hall - THE STREET - by Michelin-starred chef Michael Mina.
-With this renovation, Beverly Center, whose clients include those who influence celebrity style and popular culture, will remain well positioned to lead Los Angeles into a fashion-forward future.
-The center will continue to be anchored by Bloomingdale’s and Macy’s, and will have more than 100 of the world’s most coveted trend-setting brands, including Burberry, Dolce & Gabbana, Fendi, Gucci, Louis Vuitton, Prada, Saint Laurent, Salvatore Ferragamo and Versace.
+Taubman Centers, Inc. has completed a $500 million re-imagination of the Beverly Center that has completely transformed the iconic fashion destination.
+Designed by Studio Fuksas of Rome, the renovation adds a continuous ribbon of skylights that bathes the entire center’s elegant and contoured interior in natural light.
+A shimmering new exterior incorporates a perforated steel façade that beautifully captures light all day.
+Still in the works is THE STREET, an eighth-level gourmet food hall by Michelin-starred chef Michael Mina.
+With this renovation, the Beverly Center - with a clientele that influences celebrity style and popular culture - continues to lead Los Angeles into a fashion-forward future.
+The center is anchored by Bloomingdale’s and Macy’s, and features more than 100 of the world’s most trend-setting brands, including Burberry, Dolce & Gabbana, Fendi, Gucci, Louis Vuitton, Prada, Saint Laurent, Salvatore Ferragamo and Versace.

 The Americana at Brand in Glendale fuses luxury living, shopping and entertainment to create a uniquely sophisticated and upscale Southern California urban environment.
 With Boston’s historic Newbury Street providing the design cues, the 15.5-acre mixed-use property is laid out as a classic American town square, circled by a historic orange trolley.
 At the center of the square stands a two-acre park that features a large and magnificent fountain, which dances to timeless music, and is gloriously lit up in the evenings.
 Seventy upscale retail, dining and entertainment destinations, everything from Barneys New York and Cole Haan to David Yurman and Diane Von Furstenberg to Tory Burch and Tiffany & Co. including an 18-screen Pacific Theatres, make their home at The Americana at Brand.
 Today, The Americana at Brand is one of the most productive and highest-grossing retail centers in the world.